sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * YOYO purpose

 There is now a reason for the yoyo to exist.
-Since it's establish that it can hit you in the eye, how about we turn that into a hint to hit something else in the eye?
+Since the response to throwing it establishes that it can hit you in the eye, how about we turn that into a hint to hit something else in the eye?
 The monster encounter already has several steps, so we'll add it to the mother encounter.
 If you don't blind her first, she can dodge your sword attack.

 * STAFF purpose